darioguarascio/disfasia.github.io/cv/index.md

 > Yoodeal is a deal aggregator and personal shopper.

-In the period of Groupon boom, many similar sites born.
-Yoodeal was created to help the user have a better overview of thousands of daily offers.
+During Groupon's boom, Yoodeal was created to help the user have a better overview of thousands of daily offers.
 After a first funding in NYC, and a second round from various Italian investors, Yoodeal hired a team of 4 people to develop a classification and ranking engine.

-**My role**: `Founder, Harcore frontend/backend developer.` `♝`
+**My role**: `Founder, Harcore frontend/backend developer`

 **Tags**: `php` `css` `html` `mysql` `javascript` `nodejs` `dba` `serveradmin` `crawling` `api` `python` `varnish` `mongodb`